BeepBot99/right-click/README.md

 ```
 >If not specified, will be set to the default (Shown above)
 ## Debuging with the console
 >By default, all progress will be sent to the console.
 This is useful for debuging.
-To turn this off, use `menu.`
+To turn this off, use `menu.consoleDebug = "false"`